Barkhausen-Institut/usrp_uhd_wrapper/README.md

 # Before Use

-We provide integration tests, i.e. we run tests against the hardware covering some easy usecases (e.g., joint communication and sensing, local transmission, peer-to-peer-transmission...).
+We provide integration tests, i.e. we run tests against the hardware covering some easy usecases (e.g., joint communication and sensing (JCAS), local transmission, peer-to-peer-transmission...).
 If you want to execute them, the environment variables `USRP1_IP` and `USRP2_IP` with the corresponding IP need to be set.
-Execute the command `pytest .` or, if you just want to execute the hardware stuff: `pytest . -m "hardware"`. **It is highly recommended to execute these tests before doing your measurements**:
+Execute the command `pytest .` or, if you just want to execute the hardware-related tests: `pytest . -m "hardware"`. **It is highly recommended to execute these tests before conducting your measurements**:

 On client side: